fieldtrip/website/tutorial/headmodel_eeg_fem.md

 ### Meshing

 The next step is to create a geometrical description of the head by the **[ft_prepare_mesh](/reference/ft_prepare_mesh)** function.
-At the moment FieldTrip-SIMBIO only supports hexahedrons.
+At the moment FieldTrip-SIMBIO only supports hexahedra.
 The hexahedral mesh elements consist of 8 vertices at the corners that are connected like cubes.
 Each hexahedron is assigned to one of the five tissue-types.

 To improve how the mesh approximates the head shape, a node-shift can be applied.
-This shifts vertices at the boundaries in the direction of those hexahedrons that represent the minority around it (see figure).
+This shifts vertices at the boundaries in the direction of those hexahedra that represent the minority around it (see figure).
 The magnitude of the shift is controlled by a shift parameter which can range from 0 (no shift) to 0.3.

     cfg        = [];
     cfg.shift  = 0.3;